dougalstanton/dougalstanton.net/pages/bjj-training-diary.markdown

 * **Double-under pass.** Get heavy by planking.
 Shoulder walk.
 Transition to butterfly guard.
 * **Single leg pass.** Lift elbow holding leg and butt-scoot (butt-leap?).
 * **Leg-squeeze pass.** Spin and extract while framing on their head.

+# 2016-09-16 Omoplata

+Defending the omoplata involves rotating in one of four directions.
+Sometimes these are escapes and sometimes these gain the dominant position.

+* **Forward: roll.** Bend the head to the opposite side that is being attacked and roll over the shoulder.
+You might have to strip their grip from your waist.
+It should be possible to hook on with the near leg as you roll to spin round and put the attacker in your guard.
+* **Backward: posture up.** Come upright.
+Try to place nearside knee on attacker's hip to hold them down while you pull away.
+* **Out: spin in place.** Similar to a forward roll but staying tight with your attacker and turning.
+Hard to regain dominance from here.
+* **In: under attacker.** Push into attacker then pull them over you as you duck underneath.
+Must be done forcibly so that you don't just insert yourself underneath your attacker.

+Attack from the omoplata is best done before the attacker has postured up.
+Bring the nearside knee and elbow together, trapping their leg between your two limbs.
+That knee will be in a controlling position on their hip.
+Use this knee for a knee slide across their belly, or step over/walk around with the other leg while controlling.
+Multiple ways to end up in side control.